objectiv/objectiv.io/docs/docs/taxonomy/reference/location-contexts/overview.md

 import Mermaid from '@theme/Mermaid';

-LocationContexts are used to populate a [Tracker's](/tracking/core-concepts/trackers) or [Event's](/tracking/core-concepts/events.md) `location_stack` properties.
-A Location Stack is meant to describe accurately where an [Event](/tracking/core-concepts/events.md) originated in the UI, e.g.
+Used to populate the `location_stack` properties of an [event](/taxonomy/reference/events/overview.md).
+A Location Stack is meant to describe accurately where an event originated in the UI.
-Sections, Menus, etc.

-See the diagram below for the Location Contexts.
-Click each to learn more.

 <Mermaid chart={`
 	graph LR